capysquash/pgsquash-engine/docs/user docs/README.md

 # pgsquash Documentation

-Welcome to the pgsquash Engine documentation. pgsquash is an intelligent PostgreSQL migration consolidation engine that uses parser-grade accuracy and dependency-aware processing to safely reorganize your migration history.
+Welcome to the pgsquash-engine documentation. pgsquash is an intelligent PostgreSQL migration consolidation engine that uses parser-grade accuracy and dependency-aware processing to safely reorganize your migration history.

 ## Getting Started